AI-Assisted Legacy Migration: Lessons Learned

 After several weeks of chaos, the pattern finally crystallized.
 Every successful migration followed the same five steps:

-5. Generate with supervision (auto-accept always off, review every change)
+- Generate with supervision (auto-accept always off, review each change)

 Simple.
 Obvious in hindsight.
 But it took a month of mistakes to learn.